 Dinner in old town

 Walk the narrow streets in the old town to find a traditional restaurant to have the perfect pasta or pizza to end your one day in Siena itinerary like a champ.
 If you feel in the mood, go for a couple of drinks in one of the cute bars – maybe you find live music too!
 The evenings are perfect to explore the narrow, cobbled streets.

 YOU MIGHT ALSO LIKE: Things to do in Porto Venere

 Responsible travel tips for Siena in one day

-Visiting Siena in one day will give you a good feel of the quaint town, but you’re not the only one spending a day in Siena as part of a larger Tuscany trip.
+Visiting Siena in one day will give you a good feel of the quaint town, but you’re not the only one spending a day in Siena as part of a larger Tuscany trip, in fact, Tuscany is one of the most popular long weekend breaks in Italy.
 So remember to act with respect to the locals and play the role of a visitor.

 To reduce waste, avoid take away and plastic straws, and bring a reusable water bottle so you can refill it throughout the day.
 Taking the time to sit down in a bar or a restaurant to eat, gives the luxury to enjoy the place a lot more as well as relieving the planet.

 Finally, respect boundaries at any attractions where you’re not allowed to touch.
 These rules are set in place to maintain the artifacts and paintings for future generations to enjoy.